 I am a postdoctoral scholar at the University of California, Berkeley working with Stephanie Carlson and Ted Grantham.
 Throughout my career, I have worked in a variety of freshwater ecosystems including lakes, wetlands, streams and rivers and studied macroinvertebrates, fish, amphibians, plants within these systems.

 In 2016, I earned my Ph.D. in Ecology from the University of Claude Bernard Lyon 1 in Lyon, France.
 My Ph.D. advisor was Thibault Datry at the French National Research Institute of Science and Technology for Environment and Agriculture (IRSTEA).
 Before my Ph.D., I earned my Master’s in Biological Sciences and Bachelor’s in Environmental Management from South Dakota State University in Brookings, South Dakota.
 I also have 2 years of professional experience working with the North Carolina Division of Water Quality in Raleigh, North Carolina following my Master’s degree.

-Following my Ph.D., I worked for ~2 years as a postdoc at Virginia Polytechnic and State University in Blacksburg, Virginia.
+Following my Ph.D., I was a postdoc at Virginia Polytechnic and State University in Blacksburg, Virginia for ~2 years.
 My advisors/mentors at Virginia Tech were Stephen Schoenholtz, Serena Ciparis, Carl Zipper and Bryan Brown.
 In Spring 2017, I taught Aquatic Entomology – a 4-credit, senior-level course- to over 40 students.